Lartsch/KeyCroc_Fixes/README.md

 # KeyCroc_Fixes
 Some fixes for the shi**y KeyCroc firmware/framework that has a lot of bugs.
 Also some additional features (see below...)
+Also some additional notes on KeyCroc payload behavior that come short in official docs.
 Most of it is dirty.
 Make sure to create pull requests if you improve it.

 #### Note: This is meant for power users of the Hak5 KeyCroc